 Key Takeaway for Parents

 ADHD kids experience a constant stream of negative input that can erode self-esteem over time.
 Creating a foundation of shame that colors every aspect of life.
-One of the best things that you can do for your child be a supportive cheerleader.
+One of the best things that you can do for your child is be a supportive cheerleader.
 Making it clear to your child that he or she is always loved.
 Even on bad days when everything seems to go wrong.